 The GSSP is a competitive support package used to attract top students to NC State University.
 Graduate students that meet the requirements below are eligible to receive health insurance and tuition support (for a limited number of semesters).

-- Supported on a qualifying graduate assistantship (RA or TA) or fellowship of, at least, $666.67 per month.
+- Supported on a qualifying graduate assistantship (RA or TA) or fellowship

 - Meet the minimum enrollment requirement – Full-time, at all times.

 - Enrolled in an on-campus master’s or doctoral program.
 Distance Education and Graduate Certificate programs do not qualify for the Graduate Student Support Plan.